|

 at Spooner as the Mecca of his journeyings and is doing a good business

 in his chosen craft.
-In addition to a well kept baker, he carries
+In addition to a well kept baker, he

 a good line of fruits, confectionery and cigars and serves lunches on